 Nature – Explanations of Human Behaviour

 The most prominent nature explanation of human behaviour is that humans, as animals act according to their primal instincts.
 This view is held by many biologists and some branches of psychology e.g. evolutionary psychology.
 Physical evolution can be seen in fossils dating back thousands of years.
-We’re taller than earlier groups of homo sapiens who lived and other groups such as homo Neanderthalensis (Neanderthals) who we bred with on some scale.
+We’re taller than earlier groups of sapiens who lived and other groups such as Neanderthals who we bred with on some scale.
 But physical evolution doesn’t necessarily mean that human behaviour is hardwired.

 Neuropsychology, paleobiology, evolutionary psychology all hold that humans today are all ingrained with hunter gather mentalities.
 An instinct to fight furiously when threatened, for instance, and a drove to trade information and share secrets (Nicholson, 1998).
 Our hunter-gather mentality is also said to have some affect on why men like to see women in red lipstick (Cabka, 2005).